PythonicArt/somenote/erlang/系统组织/supvisor.md

 # Generic supervisor behavior.

 This behavior module provides a supervisor, a process that supervises other processes called child processes.
 A child process can either be another supervisor or a worker process.
-Worker processes are normally implemented using one of the gen_event, gen_server, or gen_statem behaviors.
+Worker processes are normally implemented using one of the gen_event, gen_server, or gen_state behaviors.
 A supervisor implemented using this module has a standard set of interface functions and include functionality for tracing and error reporting.
 Supervisors are used to build a hierarchical process structure called a supervision tree, a nice way to structure a fault-tolerant application.

 The supervisor is responsible for starting, stopping, and monitoring its child processes.
 The basic idea of a supervisor is that it must keep its child processes alive by restarting them when necessary.

 The children of a supervisor are defined as a list of child specifications.
-When the supervisor is started, the child processes are started in order from left to right according to this list.
-When the supervisor terminates, it first terminates its child processes in reversed start order, from right to left.
+1. When the supervisor is started, the child processes are started in order from left to right according to this list.
+2. When the supervisor terminates, it first terminates its child processes in reversed start order, from right to left.
+Apparently, it is a heap.

 # Start a supvisor